YASHVIU/Python-chat-app/README.md

 _An application which enables Visually Imapired people to communicate (Chat).
 It uses a client to client communication model.
-Initially when the user opens the application, the interface reads out  all the steps, for eg - _
+Initially when the user opens the application, the interface reads out  all the steps, for eg: _

 **System :** Please say Yes to open and No to continue.
 **System:** You have got 5 notifications.
 Would you like to check those?